How to Choose a Bike Trainer? Spend Your Money Wisely (2023)

 TIP: Check out the Best Bike Trainers for Zwift.

-The point is that if you want to use your smart bike trainer via a desktop app, you will need an ANT+ USB adapter that ensures connectivity with your computer and trainer.
+DC Rainmaker wrote a great article on this topic, so I recommend reading it if you are a tech geek.
+In summary, if you want to use your smart bike trainer via a desktop app, you will need an ANT+ USB adapter that ensures connectivity with your computer and trainer.

 Stability

 The stability of the trainer is important if you are used to training sprints, for example.
-Bike simulators are known for great stability.
+Bike simulators are known for excellent stability.
 Low-end wheel-on trainers are on the other side of the spectrum.

 However, stability varies between models, and if you can’t try the trainer before you buy it, you have to rely on reviews from other customers.